JarbasHiveMind/HiveMind-community-docs/docs/hive.md

 ## Payload Messages

-the payload of these messages is a mycroft `Message` object
+the payload of these messages is a OVOS `Message` object

 #### Bus

 `BUS` is single hop and flows from `slave -> master` and `master -> slave`

-when master receives a `BUS` message, it will check it's global `whitelist/blacklist` and slave permissions, if the slave is authorized to inject that message in the `mycroft-core` messagebus then it will be injected.
-Any messages from master's `mycroft-core` that are a direct response to the injected message will be forwarded back to the slave
+when master receives a `BUS` message, it will check it's global `whitelist/blacklist` and slave permissions, if the slave is authorized to inject that message in the `ovos-core` messagebus then it will be injected.
+Any messages from master's `ovos-core` that are a direct response to the injected message will be forwarded back to the slave

 Permissions can be defined as a combination of `msg_type`, `intent_type`, `skill_id`, `accessKey` and `ip_address` rules

-you can find the dedicated page on how these messages are handled by mycroft [here](https://github.com/JarbasHiveMind/HiveMind-core/wiki/Mycroft-Messages)
+you can find the dedicated page on how these messages are handled by OVOS [here](https://github.com/JarbasHiveMind/HiveMind-core/wiki/Mycroft-Messages)

 ![](https://raw.githubusercontent.com/JarbasHiveMind/HiveMind-core/dev/resources/bus.gif)